sghaskell/maps-plus/README.md

 Any extra CSS classes you wish to add for styling.
 Here are some [additional classes](http://fortawesome.github.io/Font-Awesome/examples/) you can use with Font Awesome or Ionicons to change the styling. **Default** ``fa-lg``

 ### SVG Markers
-Version 1.4.4 introduces the ability to use SVG based markers.
-You can dynamically size markers and assign any color (name or hex value).
+Dynamically size markers and assign any color (name or hex value).
 The following settings control SVG based markers.

 ##### markerType
 ``svg`` or ``png`` **Default** ``png``